pahuber/PHRINGE/docs/usage.rst

         exoplanetary_system_file_path=Path('path_to_exoplanetary_system_file')
     )

+The input can either be given through input files (as done here; see :doc:`basic example <tutorials/example_basic>`) or by manually creating the required objects (see :doc:`advanced example <tutorials/example_advanced>`).

 Using Command Line Interface (CLI)
 -----------------------------------

-`PHRINGE` features a command line interface (CLI) and can be run from the command line as follows:
+`PHRINGE` features a command line interface (CLI) and can be run from the command line as follows to directly generate FITS files containing the synthetic data:

 .. code-block:: console